allison-johnson/my-recipe-box-client/NOTES.md

 [] Nested routing for viewing another user's recipes:
     [] Should not be happening at the level of App, but that's the only place the Route seems to catch!
-    [] Problem with that is that someone can access another user's recipes by typing in the URL directly, even if they're not logged in
+    [] *Problem with that is that someone can access another user's recipes by typing in the URL directly, even if they're not logged in* --> this is why routes should be nested in RecipesContainer, which checks whether the user is logged in!
     [] Should I be able to delete all references of the "selectedUser" from the Redux store now?

 [] Same for categories ... it shouldn't be a top level route!
-    [] It should actually be even FURTHER nested under RecipeCards, because ideally: /recipes/users/2/categories/1 [] When 'All' is selected, recipeCards does not re-render with ALL of the user's recipes
+    [] It should actually be even FURTHER nested under RecipeCards, because ideally: /recipes/users/2/categories/1

 *TODO*
-[] Add README's
+[] Add README's!!!

-[] Clean up Redux store
+[] Clean up Redux store (viewingRecipesOf/changeViewingRecipesOf/selectedUser)

 [] Alphabetize recipes on home page (and within filtered categories as well)